 In his book, What Color is Your Parachute?, Richard Bolles writes that we are all primarily geared toward one of three interests: people, data or things.
 For most of my life I’ve thought I was a people person.
 But the older I get, the more I think I may really be a things person.
 In my experience with people, I’ve learned that they can be messy, complicated, and let’s face it – frequently disappointing.
 Now don’t get me wrong, I would never give up on people (some of my best friends are people), but things themselves rarely disappoint and can be quite beautiful and useful.
 And I like them even better if I make them myself.
 So this little log on the web is about my material world (though that title was already taken) and the things I make – mostly textiles, but not always.
 If you are also someone who likes to make things and even if you’re not, I hope you’ll find some idea or resource that you can use here.

 My name is Colleen.

 I was born in Southern California in the 1960s.
 I grew up in a large household of seven people and six dogs (not all six at one time thank goodness).
-I still live in California, but further north and in a smaller household of three people and one cat.
+I still live in California, but further north and in a smaller household of three people, one cat and one dog.

 Since I finished college, I’ve been a university housing coordinator, a program and service manager for a career development non-profit, and an interior design assistant.
 My dream jobs are window dresser and product designer.